 Provider: Sanofi Patient Connection Program

 - Must have no prescription insurance, be ineligible for any state and federal programs

 - At or below 500% of FPL for oncology products and at or below 250% of FPL for all other products

-- The patient must also be a US resident with a Social Security Number.
+- The patient must also be a US resident.

 - Negative decision may be appealed.
 Insurance benefits, claims assistance and/or other reimbursement help is offered.
 Exceptions to guidelines considered.
 Patients who do not file taxes must either request a 4506-T form from the IRS, submit proof of benefits received (such as Social Security) Earning Statement, or submit W2's of the person who is supporting them financially.
 Healthcare provider must contact the Program for REORDER FORMS. *On most medications, excluding Lovenox, patients with Medicare Part D may be considered if they are not eligible for Low Income Subsidy, and they have spent at least 5% of annual household income on out-of-pocket costs for medications.

 - Lantus SoloSTAR Pen (insulin glargine rDNA origin) Injection

 - Lantus U-100 (insulin glargine rDNA origin) Vial